Column: Control freak Meyer suddenly "knows nothing" - National Football Post

 Hernandez wound up in prison for murder and killed himself behind bars.
 We’ll never know if this tragic story would’ve taken a different turn, if only Meyer had dealt more forcefully with such a clearly disturbed player during his time in Gainesville.

-In 2012, Meyer returned to coaching at Ohio State, taking over a storied program in his home state after another national championship-winning coach, Jim Tressel, was fired for lying to the school and the NCAA about violations committed by his players.
+In 2012, Meyer returned to coaching at Ohio State, taking over a storied program in his home state after another national championship-winning coach, Jim Tressel, was forced out for lying to the school and the NCAA about violations committed by his players.

 Meyer won a national title of his own with the Buckeyes.

-And, now, it looks like he’s headed for a similar ending as Tressel.
+And, now, it looks like he’s headed for the same ending as Tressel.

 This possible cover-up involves Smith, whose ties to Meyer run deep.